 The oil level should be checked after the boat has been run and allowed to sit for a minute.
-Remove the stern seat center cushion, the carpeted step and the access hatch.
+Remove the access panel in the molded shroud that covers the V-Drive unit.
 Pull out the oil level dipstick on the V-Drive.
 Proper oil level is between the "H" and "L" (HIGH / LOW).
 If the oil level is below the low mark, unscrew the breather cap and add SAE #30 weight engine oil.